COSC1127-AI/pacman-contest-cluster/README.md

 #
 # m h  dom mon dow   command

+# m h  dom mon dow   command
-01 00 * * * <path/to/script/>run-contest.sh 5 10
+1 16 * * * <path/to/script/run-contest.sh 1 2 3 Feedback
 ```

-Now your script will run every midnight at 00:01 and a log will be left.
+Now your script will run every midnight at 16:01 and a log will be left.

 ## MODIFYING THE CONTEST GAME